otenim/Xception-with-Your-Own-Dataset/README.md

 ![result](https://i.imgur.com/5GeXqgl.png)

-## How to train/inference with my own dataset ?
+## How to train with my own dataset ?

 ### What you have to prepare

 #### 1. A dataset you want to learn

 You have to prepare a directory which is **the same format as the caltech101 dataset** as shown bellow: